eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 ## Messages protocol

-The Messages protocol is part of the [Ditto protocol](protocol-specification.html) and therefore conforms to its specification.
+The Messages protocol is part of the [Ditto Protocol](protocol-specification.html) and therefore conforms to its specification.
 This section describes how the protocol envelope can be filled for sending Messages.
-If you want to jump right into using the API, head over to the next section that describes how to [use the WebSocket Messages API](#using-the-websocket-messages-api).
+If you want to jump right into using the API, head over to the next section that describes how to [use the Messages API](#using-the-messages-api).

 There are three protocol parameters that have special meaning for Messages:
 * `topic` : *{namespace}*/*{entityId}*/things/live/messages/*{messageSubject}*